Coronavirus Disease 2019 (COVID-19)

 As the COVID-19 pandemic continues to evolve the CACPCS Board of Trustees and school leadership are closely monitoring the situation.
 As a New York City charter school, CACPCS's response to COVID-19 is informed by the Centers for Disease Control, the New York State and New York City Departments of Health, the New York State Education Department, the New York City Department of Education, and the policies and procedures of Children's Aid.

-While we had to make the difficult decision to close our doors on March 16, 2020 and will remain closed until April 20th we have begun the transition to remote learning.
+We had to make the difficult decision to close our doors on March 16, 2020 and will remain closed until May 15th.
+We have transitioned to remote learning through May 15th.
 While there had been no confirmed cases of COVID-19 among CACPCS students, staff or school community members as of March 16th, it was clear that this COVID-19 situation was an evolving and ever-changing public health emergency.
 While it was a difficult decision, it was the right thing for us to do as a school community for the safety of our scholars and their families, our staff and our neighbors here in the Bronx and throughout NYC.

 We know our scholars and families rely on CACPCS’s doors to be open to provide the educational experiences necessary to ensure our scholars’ success, but many families also rely on the additional services and supports we provide as a Children’s Aid community school.